dcbark01/PI-Web-API-Client-Python/README.md

-PI Web API Client libraries for Python
+PI Web API client library for Python
 ===

 ## Overview
-This repository has the source code package of the PI Web API Client libraries for Python.
+This repository has the source code package of the PI Web API client library for Python.

 ## Requirements.

-Python 2.7 and 3.4+
+Python 2.7 or 3.4+

 ## Installation